Discover the Beauty of Switzerland and Beyond

 - Kayak on the Ticino River

 TASIS Summer Program (TSP) • Ages 14-18

 Our Visual Arts courses in Digital Photography, Architecture & Design, and Fashion & Textile Design, engage students in the classroom, on campus, and during off-campus excursions in which students pursue their subject firsthand.
-Taught by professionals renowned in their fields, the courses are enhanced by frequent field trips and evening study halls.

 The Musical Theater course is run by a Dedicated Performing Arts Team (DPAT) and culminates with the performance of an original musical during the Summer Arts Festival at the end of the session.